PatyHidalgo/PatyHidalgo.github.io/phg.md

 Professor Hidalgo-Gonzalez believes the world can be a better place if we:

-* Make engineering accessible for girls, young women, POC, LGBT members and other minorities
+* Make engineering accessible for girls, young women, BIPOC, LGBT members and other minorities
 * Make education accessible for all
 * Mentor talented students from all over the world
 * Mitigate climate change